lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 ## SYNTHETIC BIOLOGY

 Experiments on cells derived from extant biology.
-These are usually not prebiotically relevant, but can inform on the minimal viable complexity of the simple cells.
+These are usually not prebiotically relevant, but can inform us about the minimum viable complexity of simple cells.

 \[I1\] Pelletier, J.F. *et al.* (2021). '[**Genetic requirements for cell division in a genomically minimal cell**](https://www.cell.com/cell/fulltext/S0092-8674(21)00293-2)'. *Cell,* 184(9), pp.2430-2440. doi:10.1016/j.cell.2021.03.008.